-The Presbytery of Philadelphia, in an effort to further the peace, unity and purity of the church through the prevention and remediation of sexual misconduct within the church, has adopted the following policy.
-This policy applies to all Teaching Elders, Commissioned Ruling Elders (CRE), Certified Christian Educators (CCE), presbytery staff, ongoing volunteers serving at the request of the presbytery, and those under care of presbytery, all of whom are hereafter referred to as "ministers."
+The Presbytery of Philadelphia ("Presbytery"), in an effort to further the peace, unity and purity of the church through the prevention and remediation of sexual misconduct within the church, has adopted the following policy.
+This policy applies to all the following: Ministers of Word and Sacrament, Commissioned Lay Pastors (CLP), Certified Christian Educators (CCE), Presbytery staff, those serving on Commissions and Committees of the Presbytery, ongoing volunteers serving on behalf of the Presbytery, and those under care of Presbytery, all of whom are hereafter referred to as "Ministers" whether or not ordained, and as defined in Section V. of this policy.
 The structures and procedures for responding to allegations of sexual misconduct are mandated by the Book of Order.